adrijaa291/adrijaa291/README.md

 ## 🚀 About Me

-- 🌱 I'm currently learning C++ and exploring its vast possibilities.
-- 💡 I'm excited to collaborate on open-source projects.
-- 📚 I'm constantly expanding my knowledge in data structures and algorithms.
-- 🎯 My goal is to become a proficient C++ developer.
+- 🌱 I enjoy solving DSA questions and my language of choice is C++.
+- 💡 I like playing with data and making sense out of it.
+- 📚 I also enjoy devops.

 ## 🌐 Connect with Me